core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 The term "constrained nodes" is used as defined in {{-constr-nodes}}.

 The terms "payload" and "body" are used as defined in {{-coap-blockwise, Section 2}}.
-Note, that without block-wise transfer the terms "payload" and "body" are to be understood as equal.
+Note that, when block-wise transfer is not used, the terms "payload" and "body" are to be understood as equal.

 Selection of a DoC Server   {#sec:doc-server-selection}
 =========================